-The 5 smartest Cocktail bars
+The 5 smartest cocktail bars in Ghent

 Olivier Jacobs started this cocktail bar with his girlfriend in 2012.
 Keen to create a sense of mystery, he called it The Noble Drugstore and placed a stuffed fox wearing a monocle in the window.
 It is a tiny place so you have to phone in advance on the day to book a table.
 But it is worth all the effort.
 The bar feels like a private club and the cocktails are magnificent.

 A relaxed tasting room and shop where you can try a tiny shot of rare Scotch whisky, a premium rum or local Ginderella gin (made using weeds foraged in local wasteland).
 This inspiring establishment occupies an old house that backs onto the river, with an idyllic hidden terrace down by the waterside.